W3C | Member Guide

 Groups SHOULD use namespace URIs that have the characteristics of uniqueness.

-The reason for this is that the W3C support staff must ensure very high level of persistence for these URIs, in terms of the non-reuse and the availability of any online materials (schemata etc).
+This syntax enables the W3C support staff to ensure very high level of persistence for namespace URIs, in terms of the non-reuse and the availability of any online materials (schemata etc).

 The form "http://www.w3.org/activity/date/foo" cannot be readily implemented due to the diversity of policies governing each subtree of the W3C site.
 These policies vary in order to support the diversity of work styles and tools used across the Consortium.
 Therefore no consistent commitment to persistence can be made in such a sweeping way.
 Group participants should bear in mind that the W3C Team will be maintaining this Web space long after the groups have become more interested in other topics or have been closed.